RNKushwaha/fileMagician/README.md

 - Bootstrap Framework
 - Adminer Database Plugin
 - Google Files Preview
-- Cruzer Softwares

 ## Join Us

 Please join us to make this project more effective and valuable for the web.
 Join us for features or documentation.
-Write to me at support@cruzersoftwares.com .

 ## Support Us

-Please support us to keep this project live and upto date.
+Please support to keep this project live and upto date.
 Donate to fileMagician.